wbotelhos/dealerrater_scraper/README.md

 [![CI](https://github.com/wbotelhos/dealerrater_scraper/workflows/CI/badge.svg)](https://github.com/wbotelhos/dealerrater_scraper/actions?query=workflow:CI)

-It's a tool to scrape date from [dealerrater.com](https://www.dealerrater.com).
+It's a tool to scrape data from [dealerrater.com](https://www.dealerrater.com).

 ## Features

-It can extracts and print reviews on the console, by default, from the **Dealer** [McKaig Chevrolet Buick - A Dealer For The People](McKaig-Chevrolet-Buick-A-Dealer-For-The-People-dealer-reviews-23685).
+It can extract and print reviews on the console, by default, from the **Dealer** [McKaig Chevrolet Buick - A Dealer For The People](https://www.dealerrater.com/dealer/McKaig-Chevrolet-Buick-A-Dealer-For-The-People-dealer-reviews-23685).

 ## How it works?